 - The cybersecurity market will grow by 12% to 15% growth through 2021.
 (Cybersecurity Ventures)

-- Microsoft will be investing $1 billion in cybersecurity research and development for the next years.
-This is in order to secure its products and services.
+- Microsoft will be investing $1 billion in cybersecurity research and development in the next few years.
+This is to secure its products and services.
 (Microsoft Blog)

 Important Takeaways from Cybercrime Statistics

 Our cybercrime statistics underscore the need for preparation by businesses.
-Cybercrime is becoming pervasive and hackers have become bolder.
-There is no exception to which they can target.
-Indeed, both small and large businesses can be at the crosshairs as long as there are vulnerabilities.
+Cybercrime is becoming pervasive, and hackers have become bolder.
+There is just no limit to organizations that they can target.
+Indeed, both small and large businesses can be on cybercriminals’ crosshairs as long as there are vulnerabilities.
 To profit from data, identity, and financial information is an overpowering motivation for criminals.

 What businesses can do is implement more stringent security measures and set more safeguards.
-Moreover, they can utilize data storage and backup solutions.
+Moreover, they can utilize big data storage and backup solutions.
 In truth, no one is really safe from expert hackers and determined cybercriminals.
-However, having strong defenses and protection can give them seconds thoughts on their intentions.
+However, having strong defenses and protection can give them second thoughts about their intentions.
 The lesson has always been: better safe than sorry.